 Business succession planning isn't easy.
 You are going to want to have a team of people helping you along the way.
 At Krogh & Decker, LLP, we have business succession attorneys to help you through the process of business succession planning.

-If you are thinking about putting together a business succession plan or have any questions about the process, please contact Krogh & Decker, LLP, Business Attorneys at (916) 498-9000 or online.
+If you are thinking about putting together a business succession plan or have any questions about the process, please contact Krogh & Decker, LLP, Business Attorneys at (916) 498-9000.